citizenfx/natives/ENTITY/IsEntityAtCoord.md

 * **transportMode**: The transport mode used for the check (See `eTransportMode` enum)

 ## Return value
-* **TRUE**: if the entity is within the bounds specified and aligns with the transport mode
+Returns `true` if the entity is within the bounds specified and aligns with the transport mode, `false` otherwise.
-* **FALSE**: if the entity is not within the bounds specified or does not align with the transport mode

 ## Examples
 ```lua